tux-00/ezbackup/README.md

 ezbackup
 ========

-Save a list of files and dirs into a tarball archive and move it to an FTP server.
+Save a list of files/dirs into a tarball archive and move it to local storage or FTP server.
 Run summary can be sent by mail.

 ## Dependencies
-ezbackup simply works with python2.7/3.4 and **no dependencies**.
+ezbackup simply works with python2 or python3, **no dependencies**.

 ## Usage
 - ezbackup.conf : configure informations of FTP connection and some various options for ezbackup